-9.1 Scoping Comments and Responses
+9.1 Scoping Comments and NEPA Coordination

 A scoping letter describing the proposed project, dated May 27, 2009, was circulated to resource agencies and the public for review and comment.
 There were no comments received from the general public.
 All scoping comments from other agencies were considered during the development of this project.
-A summary of comments received from stakeholder organizations and resource agencies, along with USACE responses referenced to appropriate sections of this document, is presented in Appendix A.
+A summary of comments received from stakeholder organizations and resource agencies, along with USACE responses referenced to appropriate sections of this document, is presented in Appendix A. Copies of NEPA coordination letters from review of the draft report are located in Appendix K.